Rotomoulding moulds

 Machined aluminium moulds

-Machined aluminium moulds for rotomoulding are created by routing or milling a block of aluminium on a CNC machine, using various tools to produce the desired shape.
-This method allows for a high level of detail in the finished product.
-The precision of a machined aluminium tool also is very high, making it the ideal choice for projects that require high accuracy.
+Machined aluminium moulds for rotomoulding are created by milling a block of aluminium on a CNC machine, using various tools to achieve the desired shape of the mould.
+The production of rotomoulding moulds with machined aluminium allows a high level of detail in the finished product.
+The precision of moulds is very high, making moulds prepared in this way ideal for projects requiring high accuracy.

 Steel Mould

-A specific type of mould has integrated heating, required for rotomoulding machines that do not use ovens.
-These moulds have built-in electrical heating elements, which are embedded into the mould’s shell, allowing them to be heated directly.
-The heating elements are positioned on the mould in a specific pattern.
-They can be placed closer together in areas where thicker walls are needed, while other areas may not be heated to create openings or cut-outs in the final product.
-These moulds can be made from cast and from machined aluminium, presenting all the technical possibilities of aluminium moulds.
+Rotomoulding moulds with integrated heating are an innovative solution, allowing for a more efficient and controlled moulding process.
+These moulds have built-in electrical heating elements that are embedded in the mould shell, allowing them to be heated directly.
+This type of rotomoulding mould is used in machines that do not use ovens in the production process.
+The heating elements are arranged on the mould in a specific way.
+They can be placed closer together in areas where thicker walls are needed, while other areas may not be heated to create holes or cut-outs in the final product.

 Proper Tools